ntutic/json_scrapy/docs/topics/downloader-middleware.rst

       middleware.

-      :meth:`process_request` should either: return ``None``, return a :class:`~scrapy.Response` object, return a :class:`~scrapy.http.Request`
+      :meth:`process_request` should either: return ``None``, return a :class:`~jscrapy.Response` object, return a :class:`~jscrapy.http.Request`
-      object, or raise :exc:`~scrapy.exceptions.IgnoreRequest`.
+      object, or raise :exc:`~jscrapy.exceptions.IgnoreRequest`.

       If it returns ``None``, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropriate downloader handler is called the request performed (and its response downloaded).

-      If it returns a :class:`~scrapy.http.Response` object, Scrapy won't bother calling *any* other :meth:`process_request` or :meth:`process_exception` methods, or the appropriate download function; it'll return that response.
+      If it returns a :class:`~jscrapy.http.Response` object, Scrapy won't bother calling *any* other :meth:`process_request` or :meth:`process_exception` methods, or the appropriate download function; it'll return that response.
 The :meth:`process_response` methods of installed middleware is always called on every response.

-      If it returns a :class:`~scrapy.Request` object, Scrapy will stop calling :meth:`process_request` methods and reschedule the returned request.
+      If it returns a :class:`~jscrapy.Request` object, Scrapy will stop calling :meth:`process_request` methods and reschedule the returned request.
 Once the newly returned request is performed, the appropriate middleware chain will be called on the downloaded response.

-      If it raises an :exc:`~scrapy.exceptions.IgnoreRequest` exception, the :meth:`process_exception` methods of installed downloader middleware will be called.
+      If it raises an :exc:`~jscrapy.exceptions.IgnoreRequest` exception, the :meth:`process_exception` methods of installed downloader middleware will be called.
       If none of them handle the exception, the errback function of the request (``Request.errback``) is called.
 If no code handles the raised exception, it is ignored and not logged (unlike other exceptions).

       :param request: the request being processed
-      :type request: :class:`~scrapy.Request` object
+      :type request: :class:`~jscrapy.Request` object

       :param spider: the spider for which this request is intended
-      :type spider: :class:`~scrapy.Spider` object
+      :type spider: :class:`~jscrapy.Spider` object

    .. method:: process_response(request, response, spider)

-      :meth:`process_response` should either: return a :class:`~scrapy.http.Response`
+      :meth:`process_response` should either: return a :class:`~jscrapy.http.Response`
-      object, return a :class:`~scrapy.Request` object or
+      object, return a :class:`~jscrapy.Request` object or
-      raise a :exc:`~scrapy.exceptions.IgnoreRequest` exception.
+      raise a :exc:`~jscrapy.exceptions.IgnoreRequest` exception.

-      If it returns a :class:`~scrapy.http.Response` (it could be the same given response, or a brand-new one), that response will continue to be processed with the :meth:`process_response` of the next middleware in the chain.
+      If it returns a :class:`~jscrapy.http.Response` (it could be the same given response, or a brand-new one), that response will continue to be processed with the :meth:`process_response` of the next middleware in the chain.

-      If it returns a :class:`~scrapy.Request` object, the middleware chain is halted and the returned request is rescheduled to be downloaded in the future.
+      If it returns a :class:`~jscrapy.Request` object, the middleware chain is halted and the returned request is rescheduled to be downloaded in the future.
       This is the same behavior as if a request is returned from :meth:`process_request`.

-      If it raises an :exc:`~scrapy.exceptions.IgnoreRequest` exception, the errback function of the request (``Request.errback``) is called.
+      If it raises an :exc:`~jscrapy.exceptions.IgnoreRequest` exception, the errback function of the request (``Request.errback``) is called.
 If no code handles the raised exception, it is ignored and not logged (unlike other exceptions).

       :param request: the request that originated the response
-      :type request: is a :class:`~scrapy.Request` object
+      :type request: is a :class:`~jscrapy.Request` object

       :param response: the response being processed
-      :type response: :class:`~scrapy.http.Response` object
+      :type response: :class:`~jscrapy.http.Response` object

       :param spider: the spider for which this response is intended
-      :type spider: :class:`~scrapy.Spider` object
+      :type spider: :class:`~jscrapy.Spider` object

    .. method:: process_exception(request, exception, spider)

-      Scrapy calls :meth:`process_exception` when a download handler or a :meth:`process_request` (from a downloader middleware) raises an exception (including an :exc:`~scrapy.exceptions.IgnoreRequest` exception)
+      Scrapy calls :meth:`process_exception` when a download handler or a :meth:`process_request` (from a downloader middleware) raises an exception (including an :exc:`~jscrapy.exceptions.IgnoreRequest` exception)

       :meth:`process_exception` should return: either ``None``,
-      a :class:`~scrapy.http.Response` object, or a :class:`~scrapy.Request` object.
+      a :class:`~jscrapy.http.Response` object, or a :class:`~jscrapy.Request` object.

       If it returns ``None``, Scrapy will continue processing this exception, executing any other :meth:`process_exception` methods of installed middleware, until no middleware is left and the default exception handling kicks in.

-      If it returns a :class:`~scrapy.http.Response` object, the :meth:`process_response` method chain of installed middleware is started, and Scrapy won't bother calling any other :meth:`process_exception` methods of middleware.
+      If it returns a :class:`~jscrapy.http.Response` object, the :meth:`process_response` method chain of installed middleware is started, and Scrapy won't bother calling any other :meth:`process_exception` methods of middleware.

-      If it returns a :class:`~scrapy.Request` object, the returned request is rescheduled to be downloaded in the future.
+      If it returns a :class:`~jscrapy.Request` object, the returned request is rescheduled to be downloaded in the future.
 This stops the execution of :meth:`process_exception` methods of the middleware the same as returning a response would.

       :param request: the request that generated the exception
-      :type request: is a :class:`~scrapy.Request` object
+      :type request: is a :class:`~jscrapy.Request` object

       :param exception: the raised exception
       :type exception: an ``Exception`` object

       :param spider: the spider for which this request is intended
-      :type spider: :class:`~scrapy.Spider` object
+      :type spider: :class:`~jscrapy.Spider` object

    .. method:: from_crawler(cls, crawler)

-      If present, this classmethod is called to create a middleware instance from a :class:`~scrapy.crawler.Crawler`.
+      If present, this classmethod is called to create a middleware instance from a :class:`~jscrapy.crawler.Crawler`.
 It must return a new instance of the middleware.
 Crawler object provides access to all Scrapy core components like settings and signals; it is a way for middleware to access them and hook its functionality into Scrapy.

       :param crawler: crawler that uses this middleware
-      :type crawler: :class:`~scrapy.crawler.Crawler` object
+      :type crawler: :class:`~jscrapy.crawler.Crawler` object

 .. _topics-downloader-middleware-ref: